timvieira/blog/content/backprop-and-chainrule.md

 date: 2017-08-15
 comments: true
 tags: automatic-differentiation
+status: draft

 Almost everyone I know says that "backprop is just the chain rule."
-Although that's basically true, there are some subtle and beautiful things about automatic differentiation (including backprop) that will not be appreciated with this simplistic view.
+Although that's *basically true*, there are some subtle and beautiful things about automatic differentiation (including backprop) that will not be appreciated with this almost *dismissive* view.

-I have ranted before that people do not understand some simple facts about
+This leads to a poor understanding.
+As I have ranted before: people do not understand basic facts about autodiff.
-autodiff:

 1. Evaluating $f(x)$ is provably as fast as evaluating $\nabla f(x)$ ([see previous post](http://timvieira.github.io/blog/post/2016/09/25/evaluating-fx-is-as-fast-as-fx/)).
 Let that sink in.
-Computing the gradient&mdash;an essential incredient to efficient optimization&mdash;is no slower to compute than the function.
+Computing the gradient&mdash;an essential incredient to efficient optimization&mdash;is no slower to compute than the function itself.
 Contrast that with the finite-difference gradient approximation, which is quite accurate, but its runtime scales with the dimensionality of
    $x$ slower than evaluating $f$
    ([discussed here](http://timvieira.github.io/blog/post/2017/04/21/how-to-test-gradient-implementations/)).

 2. Code for $\nabla f(x)$ can be derived by a rote program transformation, even if the code has control flow structures like loops and intermediate variables (as long as the control flow is independent of $x$).
+You can even do this program transformation by hand!

+## Autodiff $\ne$ what you learned in calculus

 Let's try to understand the difference between autodiff and the type of differentiation that you learned in calculus, which is called *symbolic*